What Are Gift Tax Rates and When Do You Have To Pay?

 If you have a spouse, the two of you can give away $30,000 per year to any recipient.
 There are also exceptions to the gift tax — the following are not considered taxable gifts:

 - Gifts to your spouse

 - Gifts to political organizations

 Gift Tax Rate

-Related: How to Minimize Your Estate Tax
+Related: How To Reduce Your Estate Tax

 Lifetime Gift Tax